-THE UNTAPPED SECTIONAL TITLE MARKET
+THE UNTAPPED COMMUNITY INSURANCE MARKET

-Tony: Sectional Title insurance opportunities can have multiple benefits for brokers looking for new business.
+Tony: Community insurance opportunities can have multiple benefits for brokers looking for new business.
 Please give us an overview from a King Price perspective.

-Ria: The data speaks for itself, if we look back at the statistics from 2005 till 2020, sectional title ownership increased from 13%, on all property cells, up to a whopping 29%.
-And we foresee it increasing over the next five years as well.
+Ria: Ria: The data speaks for itself.
+If we look at the stats from 2005 to 2020, sectional title ownership increased from 13%, on all property sells, up to a whopping 29%.
+And we foresee it increasing even more over the next five years.
+There's an added benefit of a broker being able to cross-sell other products to the residents if they have a close relationship with the body corporate and managing agent.

-Tony: The risks faced by these body Corporates will vary based on where they are, but there must be some specific general risks that needs to be covered.
-Can you mention some of the risks that they face and that you cover?
+Tony: The risks faced by bodies corporate will obviously vary based on where they are.
+There must be some general risks that need to be covered no matter the location.
+Can you mention some of these risks and the cover you offer?

-Ria: Ria: The sectional title industry is regulated by the Sectional Title Schemes Management Act and there are specific minimum requirements in the Act that the body corporate, or the board of trustees that represent the body corporate, need to make to ensure that they are insured for that.
-It is the normal things that we are used to in insurance, like storms, fires, water escape, the impact of vehicles and so forth.
-It is not only making sure that the body corporates are insuring the physical structures or units or sections, but also insuring for legal liability.
+Ria: The community insurance industry is regulated by various acts.
+These acts list specific minimum requirements that the body corporate, or the board of trustees that represents the body corporate, needs to meet to ensure they comply.

+It includes the typical things that we're used to in insurance, like storms, fires, water escape, the impact of vehicles and so on.
+But, it's not only about making sure that the body corporate insures the physical structures, units or sections, it's also about ensuring they're covered for legal liability.

-Then the biggest one, which was the big amendment in the Act in 2016, is fidelity insurance cover.
-This is where the body corporate must comply with the Regulations to have sectional title insurance cover for fraud and dishonesty regarding the money of the body corporate.
-One of the requirements from the Act is that the managing agent needs to be included, which was not a requirement prior to 2016.
+Fidelity cover was the biggest change when these acts were amended in 2016.
+In a nutshell, fidelity cover is where the body corporate is required to have sectional title insurance cover for fraud and dishonesty regarding the body corporate's money.
+One of the legal requirements is that the managing agent needs to be included in the cover, which wasn't a requirement before the amendment in 2016.